-The following table gives information about a site within the district centre that is considered as having potential for retail use (based on status at 31 March 2015).
+The following table gives information about a site within the district centre that is considered as having potential for retail use.
 The site is shown in green on the previous map.

 Sites within Market Warsop district centre with potential for retail development